-Help the VCTF make the Virginia Capital Trail a world-class adventure by joining us for another year of the fabulous Capital to Capital Bike Event.
+Help the VCTF make the Virginia Capital Trail a world-class adventure by joining us for the tenth anniversary of the fabulous Cap2Cap bike event.
 The ride traverses some of the most stunning scenery Virginia has to offer, as cyclists pedal through 400 years of history between Richmond and Williamsburg, Va.
 Enjoy well-stocked rest stops, awesome volunteers, delicious lunch, BEER, a vendor expo, and live entertainment—a full day of outdoor fitness and fun!

 Distances include Quarter-, Half-, and Full-Century rides, plus a 15-mile fun ride, through picturesque Central Virginia countryside.

 Friday, May 8, 2015